parkrevil/bunner-cors-rs/README.md

 #### `Origin::exact`

-Use when allowing only a single domain.
+Use when allowing only a single origin.

 ```rust
 let options = CorsOptions::new()